elves/elvish/website/learn/tour.md

       <a href="../ref/builtin.html#each"><code>each</code></a>
     </td>
     <td>
-      Applies a function to all values from value intput
+      Applies a function to all values from value input
     </td>
   </tr>
   <tr>